MarkusMusch/bot/README.md

 print(Timeframes.FIVE_MINUTES.value + ' done! \n')
 ```
 The ```timedelta``` this way since we can at most request 1000 data entries at a time from the Binance API.
 By default it is 500 data entries, but by explicitly requesting 1000 we can reduce the number of requests and therefore the time it takes to download our data.

+### Unit Tests

+To run the included unit tests execute

+pytest -v -k "test_ms or test_data_fetch_current"

+This does not all the included unit tests, but the remainder needs you to set up a Telegram bot.
+You will need to [set up a Telegram bot](https://sarafian.github.io/low-code/2020/03/24/create-private-telegram-chatbot.html) before you start trading live so the algorithm can send you messages to your phone upon entering and exiting trades.

 ## Contributing